 We know that writing dialogue can be intimidating, especially if you don’t have much experience with it.
 But that should never keep you from including it in your work!
 Just remember that the more you practice, the better you’ll get.
 And with the help of the tips and in this article, you should already be a little bit (if not a lot!) closer to writing dialogue that captivates your readers just as much as their real-life conversations. 🗣

 We hope you enjoyed this post on how to write dialogue!
-If you’d like to learn even more, check out our course on Writing Dialogue That Develops Plot and Character.
+If you’d like to learn even more, check out our post sharing 15 dialogue examples, analyzed.